 1) Task lighting

-Having sufficient light to use the space properly is crucial, which means task lighting is necessary for preparing and cooking food.
 This practical lighting is strategically employed over countertops and ovens, usually in the form of downlights or spotlights under cabinets or in cooker hoods.
+It can be a real point of appeal in a modern kitchen.

 These brighter lights should be directed towards important work areas like the hob and the sink, allowing everyone to use kitchen equipment without risking injury from not being able to see what they’re doing.
 An overhead light above a multi-use dining area can also serve as task lighting.
 For example, children might sit at the table or kitchen island to do homework while their parents cook.